A Quick Guide To Social Isolation Among The Elderly

 Substance Abuse and Social Isolation

 Socially isolated seniors are prone to lean on substances to deal with feelings of loneliness.
-Substance abuse can compound isolation because they tend to avoid interactions with others resulting from feelings of shame associated with their dependence.
+Substance abuse can compound isolation because they tend to avoid interactions with others, resulting from feelings of shame associated with their dependence.
 Also, studies have shown that substance abuse in seniors is more dangerous for seniors than in younger age demographics due to several factors.
 As we age, our bodies cannot process drugs and alcohol as quickly and efficiently as they once did.
 Additionally, seniors take more medications than younger age demographics, and mixing medications can lead to drug overdoses.
 Contact a medical professional immediately if you sense your elderly loved one is coping with isolation through substance abuse.

-Video and Phone Calls
+Solution One: Video and Phone Calls

-When your elderly loved one is feeling down, sometimes all they need is a little companionship.
+When your elderly loved one feels down, sometimes all they need is a little companionship.
 Modern technology is a fantastic tool for seniors to combat social isolation.
 Face-to-face video calls, emails, text messages, and phone calls are excellent for staying in touch.
 While your loved one may feel hesitant to reach out for fear of burdening them with their problems, remind them that you love and value them.
 Even though you may be busy with your kids, job, social life, etc., take the time for them!
 It is important to remember that their emotional and social needs are vital, and receiving them with love when they reach out is crucial.
 Here are several other helpful tips for caring for an elderly relative if you live out of state or far away.

-Encourage Them to Join a Class or Support Group
+Solution Two: Encourage Them to Join a Class or Support Group

-Volunteer!
+Solution Two: Volunteer!

 Conclusion